fudan-zvg/GSS/README.md

 ```

 ### Train
-The training process is divided into
+The training process is divided into three stages:
 1. latent posterior learning of $\mathcal{X}$;
-2. latent prior learning; and
+2. latent prior learning;
 3. latent posterior learning of $\mathcal{X}^{-1}$ (this process is only needed by GSS-FT-W).

 See [TRAIN.md](./readme/TRAIN.md) for more information.